Publish with Canadian Scholars/Women’s Press

 Chat with an editor

-If you and/or several faculty members are new to publishing and would like to learn more about the steps, contact Emma to request a publishing seminar.
+If you and/or several faculty members are new to publishing and would like to learn more about the steps, contact Colin to request a publishing seminar.

 Susan Silva-Wayne is the Acquisitions Editor for all of our social work titles.
 With a Master of Social Work degree, she has a personal interest in bringing critical perspectives to this field.
 Susan works closely with all of her authors to ensure that their books express their voices, while also meeting the needs of social work students and their instructors.